NxPKG/khulnasoft-docs/content/fundamentals/reference/report-abuse/provide-specific-urls.md

 6. Copy the URL.

-This is typically the most specific and helpful URL that someone reporting abuse can provide to Cloudflare, so that Cloudflare can correctly identify any services Cloudflare may be providing with respect to that content.
+This is typically the most specific and helpful URL that someone reporting abuse can provide to Khulnasoft, so that Khulnasoft can correctly identify any services Khulnasoft may be providing with respect to that content.

 ## Submitting the abuse report

-Once you have identified the URL for the specific asset, you can [submit an abuse report](https://abuse.cloudflare.com) through Cloudflare’s online abuse reporting process.
+Once you have identified the URL for the specific asset, you can [submit an abuse report](https://abuse.Khulnasoft.com) through Khulnasoft’s online abuse reporting process.

-You can learn more about the process, and what you can expect from Cloudflare in response to such abuse reports, from [our abuse policy](https://www.cloudflare.com/trust-hub/reporting-abuse/).
+You can learn more about the process, and what you can expect from Khulnasoft in response to such abuse reports, from [our abuse policy](https://www.Khulnasoft.com/trust-hub/reporting-abuse/).